nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 - Clustering challenges.
 E.g., group all cat pictures by ones that are most similar.

 - Reinforcement learning challenges.
-E.g., learn to predict how people behave when they book a holiday with large discount.
+E.g., learn to predict how people behave when they book a holiday with a large discount.
 Are you willing to buy something you do not need without discount?

 A good question to ask is: Can this problem be solved by looking at statistical outcomes?
 If the answer is yes, use traditional statistical software and avoid machine learning directly.
 Avoid complexity at all cost before trying to find if using machine learning is a viable option.

-In general: All areas where there is a lot of data *and* too much data for manual inspection are a candidate for applying machine learning.
+In general: All areas where there is a lot of data *and* too much data for manual inspection are candidates for applying machine learning.

 So summarized for most business problems using machine learning should be avoided.
 Like blockchain or other industry IT buzzwords: Avoid the trap of using a solution and finding a problem to use it on!
 A particularly bad use case for machine learning is when the problem can be described using clear and precise mathematical equations.
-Only when a problem can not be described using clear and existing mathematical equations and an outcome can be predicted using large numbers of input data, than the use of machine learning should be considered.
+Only when a problem can not be described using clear and existing mathematical equations and an outcome can be predicted using large numbers of input data, then the use of machine learning should be considered.

 When you want to apply machine learning for your business use cases you need to develop a solid architecture before starting.
 A standard solution for your business use case does not exist.
 Your company and your context is unique.
 So for real and significant business advantage you should also develop your own machine learning enabled application or ML powered information system.
 Machine learning is just a component in the complete system architecture needed.
 But a good and simple overall architecture when applying machine learning is needed.
 Especially since all developed solutions deployed in production need maintenance.
 In the section 'ML Reference Architecture' a view of the complete system architecture is given.

 The usage of a Cloud (SaaS or ML-SaaS) machine learning solution will not always give you the competitive advantage you are searching for.
 This because standard solutions only work on standard use cases.
 Most use cases are unique.
 So if your business is special, your data is unique and your use case is unique than your own developed machine learning driven application should give you a head start and competitive advantage.
 In the section ‘ Machine learning reference architecture’  an in depth outline is given on the various system building blocks that are needed for applying machine learning in a successful way.
 Make use of the machine learning reference architecture outlined in this publication to create your own ML enabled solution faster.

 In order to solve business problems using machine learning technology  you need to have an organisation structure that powers innovation and experimenting.
 Experimenting with machine learning should be simple and can be done in a short time.
-But this requires a business culture with an innovation approach where learning and playing with new technology is possible without without predefined rules.
+But this requires a business culture with an innovation approach where learning and playing with new technology is possible without predefined rules.

 Common business use cases